MCR-Digital/apprentice-boot-camp-fundamentals-1/docs/_posts/0000-01-03-object-orientation.md

 - What new classes would you introduce to better encapsulate the existing code?

 Note:
-Get them to work in small groups and present back.
+Get them to work in small groups.
+Once complete get them to describe their designs.
+Draw designs up at the front as they describe.

 --